 But her producing capacity isn’t well pronounced compared to her sister states like Rivers and Delta.

-Benin is a historical city with lots of artefacts depicting medieval times and Nigeria’s rich cultural heritage.
+Benin is a historical city with lots of artifacts depicting medieval times and Nigeria’s rich cultural heritage.

 Akwa Ibom State (GDP: $11,179 Billion)